shvedes/vibranium/.github/README.md

 Even though the project is still in beta testing, it is more than stable.
 Anyways, even though I am a user of my own creation, it is practically impossible for one person to identify all possible bugs and shortcomings, simply because of my use case.
 If you happen to be a Vibranium user, first of all, thank you very much, it means a lot to me.
 Second, please send any feedback to issues (for now), whether it's just a review of your experience using it, or reports of bugs, ux/ui/problems, or anything else.

-### Code Quality

-The code is currently focused on functionality rather than structure.
-Refactoring and performance improvements will come once all core features are implemented.
-The project’s architecture wasn’t planned from the start, so rewriting from scratch wasn’t practical-hence the current state of the code.
-For further information visit [**Vibranium wiki**](https://github.com/shvedes/vibranium/wiki)